 Status.
-HASEKO has entered into a Memorandum of Agreement with the State Historic Preservation Officer ("SHPO"), the National Advisory Council on Historic Preservation, the Corps of Engineers ("COE") and the Office of Hawaiian Affairs ("OHA") which provides for data collection and a preservation and interpretive program for six preservation sites within the Project area.
+HASEKO has entered into a Memorandum of Agreement with the State Historic Preservation Officer ("SHPO"), the National Advisory Council on Historic Preservation, the Corps of Engineers ("COE") and the Office of Hawaiian Affairs ("OHA") which provides for data collection and a preservation and interpretive program for six preservation sites located within three preservation areas within the Project area.